-The information given in this document is based on our current understanding of pension and financial services regulations and can be subject to change as tax laws and legislation may change over time.
+The information given in this document is based on our current understanding of pension and financial services regulations, and can be subject to change as tax laws and legislation may change over time.

-In the event of a dispute, the law of England and Wales will apply, and by completing a Private Client SIPP application you will be agreeing to this.
+In the event of a dispute, the law of England and Wales will apply, and by completing an iSIPP application you will be agreeing to this.